cplmakerlab/cplmakerlab.github.io/_guides/intro-to-bitcoin-blockchains-and-cryptocurrency.md

 Cryptocurrency falls into two categories: coins and tokens.

-A coin refers to a cryptocurrency that has its own blockchain.
-Bitcoin (BTC) runs on its own blockchain, while Ether (ETH) runs on the Ethereum blockchain.
+A **coin** refers to a cryptocurrency that has its own blockchain.
+For example, Bitcoin (BTC) runs on its own blockchain, while Ether (ETH) runs on the Ethereum blockchain.

-A token refers to a cryptocurrency that relies upon an existing blockchain.
+A **token** refers to a cryptocurrency that relies upon an existing blockchain.
 Most tokens are built using the ERC-20 token standard and rely on the Ethereum blockchain.
 Confusingly, tokens are also sometimes referred to as "altcoins."
 In short, if a cryptocurrency has its own blockchain it is a coin -- if not then it is a token.

 &nbsp;